Remo (film): Development

 R. D. Raja, who worked as a production consultant for movies Boss Engira Baskaran, Enthiran and Jilla, turned into a creative producer for P. Madan under the banner Escape Artists Motion Pictures.
 The company had produced Maan Karate and Kakki Sattai which stars Sivakarthikeyan in the lead role.
 During the post-production works of the latter in early February 2015, Sivakarthikeyan announced that he would work on a film, which will be produced by R. D. Raja under the banner 24AM Studios and directed by newcomer Bakkiyaraj Kannan.
-Kannan worked as an associate director for Atlee Kumar for the film Raja Rani (2013).

 The film was launched on 15 March 2015, but was briefly delayed to allow Bakkiyaraj Kannan to complete the script and finalise the cast and crew.
 Anirudh Ravichander who had composed for his earlier films, too joined as the composer in late June 2015.
 The project started on 1 July 2015, with the announcement of technical crew, which includes veteran cinematographer P. C. Sreeram, Academy award-winning sound designer Resul Pookutty, film editor Ruben, art director T. Muthuraj, stunt choreographer Anal Arasu, dance choreographer Raju Sundaram, Chennai-based costume designers Nalini Sriram, Anu Parthasarathy, Chaitanya Rao, Sean Foot from Weta Workshop, VFX Supervisor R. C. Kamalakannan as the crew members.

 Sivakarthikeyan reported in the media to be sporting a female look for certain scenes.
-The film's title was rumoured to be Nurse Akka, while the makers officially announced the title as Remo, on 17 February 2016, coinciding with the actor's birthday, which was inspired from Vikram's character in Anniyan (2005) directed by S. Shankar.
+The makers officially announced the title as Remo, on 17 February 2016, coinciding with the actor's birthday, which was inspired from Vikram's character in Anniyan (2005) directed by S. Shankar.

 Casting

 Shruti Hassan, Samantha Ruth Prabhu and Amy Jackson were signed on to portray the lead female role, but they turned down the offer, due to schedule conflicts.
 In October 2015, Keerthy Suresh was finalised as the heroine, collaborating with the actor for the second time after Rajinimurugan (2016).
 Sathish and Rajendran were signed in as the comedians for the film.
 Saranya Ponvannan was chosen to play the role of Sivakarthikeyan's mother in the film.
 The supporting cast of the film includes Yogi Babu, Arunraja Kamaraj, Aadukalam Naren, Mayilsamy and Anson Paul, where the latter playing the villain role.
 In late June 2016, director K. S. Ravikumar and actress Sri Divya signed in to make a special appearance in the film.
+Keerthy Suresh's maternal grandmother, Saroja, made her acting debut through this film.